Dynamic-Mobile-Security/mdast-cli/README.md

 As a result, an application with the package ID `com.appsec.demo` and version` 31337` will be found on the HockeyApp system.
 It will be downloaded, and an automated analysis will be performed for it with a profile with `id 2` and a test case with `id 3`.

 ### HockeyApp with public identifier and the latest available version
-To start scannig the latest version of an application in HockeyApp system using the application's public ID:
+To start scanning the latest version of an application in HockeyApp system using the application's public ID:

 ```
 mdast_cli --distribution_system hockeyapp --hockey_token 18bc81146d374ba4b1182ed65e0b3aaa --public_id "1234567890abcdef1234567890abcdef" --url "https://saas.mobile.appsec.world" --profile_id 2 --testcase_id 3 --company_id 1 --architecture_id 1 --token "eyJ0eXA4OiJKA1QiLbJhcGciO5JIU4I1NiJ1.eyJzdaJqZWNcX2lkIj53LCJle5AiOjf1OTM5OTU3MjB1.hfI6c4VN_U2mo5VfRoENPvJCvpxhLzjHqI0gxqgr2Bs"